jfynbo/PyLongslit/docs/getting_started.rst

 The example data comes from
 `ALFOSC <https://www.not.iac.es/instruments/alfosc/>`_ , and is an
-observation of SDSSJ234034-033205 quasar, provided by Johan Peter Uldall Fynbo.
+observation of the SDSSJ234034-033205 quasar, provided by Johan Peter Uldall Fynbo.

+Running the software can be divided in two main parts: pre-processing and pipeline execution.
+We also provide the file structure of the `tutorial` directory that is attached to this software.
+Anything done in this tutorial is done from the `tutorial` directory.

+You have to excecute the steps exactly in the order they are presented in the contents table below.

 Tutorial
 ----------------------------------------------------